hackelite01/Host-Ip-Of-Website/README.md

-# Get Ipaddress and Hostname of Website
+# Get Ip Address and Hostname of Website